AntonUBC/Walmart-Trip-Type-Classification/README.md

 - Feed-forward NN with three hidden layers (512 units each) estimated using the AdaGrad algorithm
 - Logistic regression

+To reduce memory burden, KNN classifiers were trained on the lower dimension data (PCA).
-To reduce memory burden, tree models were trained using sparse data (thanks to XGBoost and Scikit-Learn!).
+Tree models were trained using sparse data (thanks to XGBoost and Scikit-Learn!).
 Neural nets were trained on dense matrices using [PReLU activation](http://arxiv.org/abs/1502.01852), [batch normalization](http://arxiv.org/abs/1502.03167), and dropout for regularization (thanks to Keras again!).
 Training neural nets on such big data would be practically impossible without GPU (thanks Theano!).
 My average Nvidia-Quadro performed one epoch of training in impressive 10-20 sec. (depending on the batch size).
+To increase the predictive power of the stacked data, I computed Euclidean distances from each observation to the nearest one, nearest three, and nearest five members of each class (as predicted by stacked probabilities) and added them to the data.
+The resulting dataset had 38*15 + 37*3 = 681 columns (one class was not voted in distance estimation due to uniformly low probability of success).

+### Ensembling